The Newton-Raphson Method

 \[x = x_0 - \frac{f^\prime(x_0)}{f^{\prime\prime}(x_0)}\]

-In the context of finding the minimum of a potential energy surface, this looks like:
+In the context of finding the minimum of a potential energy surface, we can rewrite this using our usual notation for energy and bond length:

-In reality, our potential energy surface is never exactly quadratic (except for the special case of a harmonic potential), so step 2. only gives us an approximate guess for the minimum position.
-We then repeat steps 1. and 2. as an iterative process, until we (hopefully) converge on the energy minimum.
+In reality, our potential energy surface is never exactly quadratic (except for the special case of a harmonic potential), so this equation only gives us an approximate guess for the minimum position.
+We therefore repeat steps 1 and 2 as an iterative process, recalculating the derivatives at each new position, until we (hopefully) converge on the energy minimum.

 Exercise#